-- 121. For the purposes of these guidelines (and as set out in Annex V to the CRD), instruments can be understood as instruments that fall within one of the following two categories: - shares or equivalent ownership interests, subject to the legal structure of the credit institution concerned, or share-linked instruments or equivalent non-cash instruments25 in the case of a non-listed institution; and - other instruments within the meaning of Article 66, paragraph 1a, letter a) CRD, where applicable, that adequately reflect the credit quality of the credit institution as a going concern. - 122.
-Where appropriate and applicable, the proportion of the variable remuneration that is paid out in instruments (either upfront or deferred) must be a combination, appropriately balanced, of both categories. - 123.
-The second category refers to a specific subset of so-called Tier 1 hybrid instruments that are further described in Article 66, paragraph 1a, letter a) of the CRD: instruments that must be converted during emergency situations and may be converted at the initiative of the competent authority, at any time, based on the financial and solvency situation of the issuer into original own funds referred to in Art.
-57(a,) CRD 26, within a pre-determined range.
+CEBS will monitor the regulatory and market developments regarding these alternative instruments and if needed, will provide further guidance on the use of these instruments in the remuneration context.

+126. The second category refers to a specific subset of so-called Tier 1 hybrid instruments that are further described in Article 66, paragraph 1a, letter a) of the CRD: instruments that must be converted during emergency situations and may be converted at the initiative of the competent authority, at any time, based on the financial and solvency situation of the issuer into original own funds referred to in Art.
+57(a,) CRD, within a pre-determined range.